Gumbel Counterfactual Generation From Language Models: Language models as structural equation models

+\cref{eq:noise-to-lm} frames $\lpW$ as a \defn{Thurstone discriminal process}.
+In principle, $\noiseRV_t\left(\wordeos\right)$'s distribution could be arbitrary. \citet{thurstone1927psychophysical} originally used normally distributed variables.
+However, as \cref{thm:uniqueness} in \cref{app:identifiability} shows, in case we want \cref{eq:noise-to-lm} to match the distribution of the representation-based LM, $\noiseRV_t\left(\wordeos\right)$ \emph{must} be Gumbel-distributed, thus motivating the name.
+Assuming a Thurstonian model thus implicitly defines a \emph{single} counterfactual distribution for any intervention and outcome, which requires some justification.
+Our choice reflects an appeal to precedent and its established role in decision-making research; this model, originally designed to infer preferences through pairwise comparisons, has since enabled robust probabilistic analyses of choice modeling \citep{NEURIPS2020_cdaa9b68,pmlr-v48-vojnovic16}.
+Moreover, the simplicity and familiarity of the Gumbel-max LP provide a natural first step and pave the way for other choices beyond Gumbel noise \citep{lorberbom2021learning, haugh2023counterfactual,chatzi2024counterfactualtokengenerationlarge}.
+In \cref{app:identifiability}, we discuss some alternatives.

-where $\strlt \defeq \word_1 \cdots \word_{t-1}$ and $\wordRV_1 = \word_1, \ldots, \wordRV_{t-1} = \word_{t-1}$.
-This is graphically depicted in \cref{fig:lm-gsem}.\footnote{GSEMs, in general, do not have a graphical representation.
-In our case, however, the model can be drawn.}\textsuperscript{,}\footnote{For conciseness, we omit the intermediary representations $\Pi_t$.} A crucial implication of \cref{eq:noise-to-lm} is that the language process $\lpW$ is \emph{deterministic} given $\lpU$---all the noise in the string generation process comes from the noise variables $\lpU$.
-Such a decomposition of the generative mechanism into deterministic relationships and independent noise variables closely resembles the structural equations of an SEM.
-Due to the infinitely many variables, it can, however, only be represented by a GSEM, albeit a very structured one---one in which the variable assignments are still determined through (infinitely many) structural equations.
-The following construction presents a possible specification of a GSEM that induces the same probability distribution over $\kleene{\alphabet}$ as an encoder-based LM.
-We discuss the (non-)uniqueness of this construction in \cref{sec:identifiability}.
+A crucial implication of \cref{eq:noise-to-lm} is that $\lpW$ is \emph{deterministic} given $\lpU$---all the noise in the string generation process comes from the noise variables $\lpU$.
+This decomposition of the generative mechanism into deterministic relationships and independent noise variables paints an LP as a WSEM---precisely, it presents \emph{one possible} specification of a WSEM that induces the same probability distribution over $\kleene{\alphabet}$ as a representation-based LM.
+For convenience, we capture this in the following construction.